 Your body demands more oxygen as you run.
-Since larger people are less efficient at delivering oxygen throughout their bodies, they are more likely to run out of breath, become tired, and post poorer performances than their lighter counterparts.
+Since excessive fat has a detrimental effect on submaximal aerobic capacity in larger people, they are more likely to run out of breath, become tired, and post poorer performances than their lighter counterparts.

 Your body generates a lot of heat when running and this needs to be quickly dissipated to avoid overheating.
 The more fat tissue you have, the more difficult it is to lose heat as the fat traps it within the body.
 This not only negatively affects your performance but also increases the risk of heat exhaustion.

 Body Fat And Your Ideal Racing Weight

 Speaking of fat tissue, the lower your body fat percentage is, the closer you are to attaining your optimal racing weight.
 You see, your body weight is a combination of muscle, bone, water, and fat mass.
 Out of all these, you have the greatest control over your body fat.
 There isn’t much you can do to change your muscle, bone, or water mass and messing with these can actually be detrimental to your health.
 Take into consideration that losing too much weight can be detrimental to your running performance and severe health complications, so taking certain precautions is crucial.

 While all top runners have low body fat levels at their optimal racing weights, they are not equally lean.
 This is because body fat levels are determined by genes, gender, age, and other individual factors beyond our control.
 However, with the right diet and training, it is possible to overcome these factors to attain your ideal racing weight.